-How big is the Earth and what shape does it have?
-These were the questions the Russian astronomer Struve asked in the first half of the 19th century.
+Never heard of the Struve Geodetic Arc?
+Well, consider how big the Earth is and what shape it has.
+These were questions the Russian astronomer Struve asked in the first half of the 19th century.
 He conducted the first accurate measurement of our planet.
 We may remember this accomplishment by visiting any of string of triangulation positions across 10 countries.

 The UNESCO World Heritage List includes over a thousand properties.
 They have outstanding universal value and are all part of the world’s cultural and natural heritage.